conorriches/website/content/blog/hello-world.md

 Instead, things fell apart in many awful ways.
 This experience will be written in another post.
 The short of the long is that I'm well enough to write again.

 ## What happened to Wordpress
 Wordpress happened to it.
 As with any Wordpress installation, it requires hosting, updates, and general maintenance.
-I wasn't making use of anything specific to Wordpress, so hosting it was unneccessary.
+I wasn't making use of anything specific to Wordpress, so hosting it was unnecessary.

 So here we are.